vanguardbackup/vanguard/README.md

 ## About Vanguard

-Vanguard is a Laravel project that aims to provide an easy way to back up your Linux server files or databases to a remote destination such as an S3 bucket.
-It is designed to be easy to use and to be able to run on a schedule, enhanced with notifications, so you know what's happening with your backups.
+Vanguard is a Laravel project that aims to provide an easy way to back up your files and databases.
+It is designed to be easy to use and friendly.

+Vanguard has official support for modern Ubuntu and Debian servers.
+There are no plans to support Windows.

 ## Features

-- Backup files and databases to S3 buckets
+- Easy-to-use interface
+- Flexible scheduling of backups
+- Daily/weekly or custom via cron
-- Schedule backups
+- Supports both file and database backups
-- Notifications via Email or Discord / Slack webhooks
+- Notifications via Email, Discord or Slack webhooks
-- View your log in real-time via the web interface
-- Pause any backup tasks you don't want scheduled
+- Ability to pause/resume scheduled backup tasks as needed
-- Supports multiple languages
+- Automatic server connection checks
+- Multi-language support
+- Encrypts sensitive information
-- View statistics on your backup tasks over time
+- View statistics and aggregated data about your backups over time

+Do you have an idea that isn't listed?
+[Create a post](https://github.com/vanguardbackup/vanguard/discussions/new?category=ideas) in our discussions section.

-## Installation and Running
+## Installation and Running Vanguard
 As Vanguard is a Laravel project, you can install it like any other Laravel project.
 Here are the "general" steps to get you started:

-Vanguard requires PHP 8.3, Redis and Composer to be installed on your system.
+Vanguard requires PHP 8.2+, Redis and Composer to be installed on your system.
 You will also need to have Node.js and NPM installed to build the frontend assets.
 Ideally we recommend using Laravel Valet, but you can use any other local development environment.

+We will try our best to help you to get Vanguard running, but we always recommend you read the [Laravel documentation](https://laravel.com/docs/11.x/installation) if you get stuck.
 1. Clone the repository
 2. Run `composer install --no-dev --optimize-autoloader`
 3. Run `npm install && npm run build`